Lake Russell (prehistoric): Lake deposits

 Sandy beach deposits, lacustrine deposits and ooliths and tufa were deposited by Lake Russell, many of these lacustrine formations are known as the Wilson Creek beds.
 Furthermore, as lake levels dropped thinolite was deposited in the lake, where calcium-rich groundwater emerged into the lake.
 Pumice and tephra shards are also found within lake deposits and may originate in the Mono Craters.
 The Mono-Inyo Craters formed in part after the retreat of Lake Russell, thus their deposits are not heavily modified by lacustrine phenomena.

 Deltaic landforms also exist at Lake Russell and formed during times where the lake levels were stable; the town of Lee Vining is constructed on such a delta.

 Biology

 Species found include the bivalve Helisoma newberri, bivalve Ragia lecontei (also found in the Salton Trough), Pisidium bivalve taxa, Sphaerium bivalve taxa, the gastropods Amnicola longinqua, Valvata humeralis, Vorticifex effusa and Vorticifex gesteri.
 The Ragia bivalves are marine species and were probably transported to Lake Russell by birds as has been observed at other inland locations in the United States.

-Fish of the Catostomus, Chasmistes, Oncorhynchus clarki, Prosopium and Ptychocheilus genera and molluscs may have been propagated between the Owens River system and the Lake Lahontan system through Lake Russell.
+Fish of the Catostomus, Chasmistes, Oncorhynchus clarkii, Prosopium and Ptychocheilus genera and molluscs may have been propagated between the Owens River system and the Lake Lahontan system through Lake Russell.